sergii-nosachenko/weather_app_project/README.md

 ### Location screen

-1. Show input where the user can type the location
+1. Show the input where the user can type a location
 2. Show the back button so the user can return to the **Main screen**
-3. Use debounce or submit button to call API (to minimize requests count)
+3. Use debounce or add a submit button to call API (to minimize requests count)
-4. Show location suggestions from API as a List
+4. Show a list of location suggestions from the API
 5. Show the current device geolocation option as the first item in the list (if available)
 6. After the user selects the location save it to persistent storage and return to the **Main screen**.
 Update weather and forecast.